omer-gulsoy/PY-DroneDeliverySystem/README.md

                 - random
                 - math

-> This project is a web application that aims to make people productive in the nursery.
-It will be developed and improved for educators.

 > This project serves as a simulation and optimization tool to improve autonomous drone deliveries, balancing operational constraints and maximizing efficiency.

 > The texts in the program are in Turkish.